michbeck100/pv-monitoring/README.md

 ## Setup
 ### .env

-Copy `.env-sample` to `.env` and modify the variables before running docker compose.
+Optionally copy `.env-sample` to `.env` and modify the variables before running docker compose.
+The variables are used in the docker-compose.yml.

+The variable `HOST` contains the hostname of the system where all containers are running.

+If you want to get an email from Grafana in case of alarms, modify the `GF_` variables.

 ### Grafana
 The default credentials for Grafana after first start are admin:admin.
 You can change the password after login.